Prompt Engineering

 )

-OpenAI caches prompt prefixes ≥1024 tokens automatically.
-There is no API flag — just keep the prefix stable.
-Inspect cache hits in usage.prompt_tokens_details.cached_tokens on Responses or Chat Completions output.
-Cached input is billed at a 50% discount on most models.
+OpenAI caches prompt prefixes (commonly ≥1024 tokens) automatically — no API flag, just keep the prefix byte-stable.
+Read hits from usage.prompt_tokens_details.cached_tokens on Responses/Chat Completions.
+Cached input is billed at a discount (commonly ~50% off, model-dependent) — confirm on the prompt-caching docs above.

 Gemini context caching (explicit)